 How can I request information from the marine mammal inventory?

 NOAA Fisheries maintains an inventory of permanently captive marine mammals under our jurisdiction (whales, dolphins, porpoises, seals and sea lions).
 Anyone may request information from the National Marine Mammal Inventory database under the Freedom of Information Act (FOIA), through the FOIA online system.
 This system allows you to track the progress of your request and retrieve the data electronically.
-You will need to submit your request under the Department of Commerce, parent Department of NOAA Fisheries.
+To submit your request, search by NOAA or the Department of Commerce, parent department of NOAA.

 Please consider the following questions when submitting your request: